RakhithJK/OfficeDev-teams-toolkit-wiki/Build-an-AI-Agent-in-Teams.md

-> The feature is in Preview, we appreciate your feedback, please report any issues to us [here](https://github.com/OfficeDev/TeamsFx/issues/new/choose).
+> [!IMPORTANT]
+> Content in this document has been moved to [Teams platform documentation](https://learn.microsoft.com/microsoftteams/platform/toolkit/build-an-ai-agent-in-teams?tabs=buildnew).
+Please do not refer to or update this document.

 An AI agent in Microsoft Teams is a conversational chatbot that can reason with large language models to interact with users to understand the intention and choose a sequence of actions to take so the chatbot can complete common tasks.
 Example tasks include querying and summarizing information (e.g., "Do you have any flights to DC tomorrow?"), authoring content based on user intent (e.g., "Rephrase this sentence to be more professional"), or acting on the user’s behalf (e.g., "Please cancel my order").
 To build an AI agent that works in Microsoft Teams, you will need: